The Sweet Story: Quality Material Handling Equipment and Superior Customer Service

 With increased demand for Sweet® products requiring reduced delivery lead times, Sweet invested in a new 2500 Watt Laser with an automated load/unload tower which enables manufacturing to produce parts "lights out."
 A new automatic pivot style band saw was acquired, and our heritage bucket elevator production fixtures and lines were revamped to ensure continued precision manufacturing of this product line.

-This time period has seen the introduction of the Flite-Veyor® 12 series flat bottom horizontal drag conveyors and also a new higher capacity incline Flite-Veyor® drag conveyor 26 series.
+This time period has seen the introduction of the Flite-Veyor® 12 series flat bottom horizontal drag conveyors, a new higher capacity incline Flite-Veyor® drag conveyor 26 series, and the enclosed belt conveyor for handling capacities up to 72,000 BPH (1,900 MTPH).
 These products were developed and introduced to meet the ever-changing customer requirements within the bulk material handling markets.

 Additionally, enhancements were made to our industrial bucket elevators for improved sealing and gentler handling of frac sand and other related industrial products.
 During this time, more and more of our product lines, including bucket elevators, belt and chain conveyors, support systems, and bin gates, were being supplied to the industrial markets in sectors such as cement, sand and gravel, aggregates, foundries, rock products, wood processing, furniture manufacturers, mining, and minerals and food processors, to mention a few.